benrobson/TaggerBot/README.md

 # TaggerBot

+# This repo has been discontinued
+All of the work of TaggerBot has been discontinued.
+If you would like to continue to use this, please use the `tag` command on the [Rodney](https://github.com/shadowolfyt/Rodney) bot.
+All of the work of the TaggerBot has been merged into the Rodney Bot.

 ### Introduction
 TaggerBot is basically commands with images.
 You can use this bot with these tags at anytime in any situation!